Satellite-im/warp-docs/constellation/directory.md

 ### Creating recursive sub `Directory`

-You can create recursive directories (similar to `mkdir -p` in unix-like environment)
+You can create recursive directories (similar to `mkdir -p` in a unix-like environment)

 ```rust
 use warp::constellation::{directory::Directory, item::Item};